The one-station bike repositioning problem: Interval optimization

 In this section we study the case of the problem of a single intervention to be taken at epoch $\STARTEPOCH$ (i.e., $H=\{\STARTEPOCH\}$) by a vehicle with capacity $Q$ and load $q$ to minimize the loss realized within an epoch interval $[\STARTEPOCH,\ENDEPOCH]$.
-We call this particular problem the \textit{1-Intervention} problem and, as we have a single decision, the intervention vector \XBF\ reduces to a scalar value $x$.
+We call this particular problem the \ONEINTPROBLEM\ problem.
+As we have a single decision, the vector of interventions \XBF\ reduces to a scalar value $x$.

-We focus first on the uncapacitated version of the 1-Intervention problem where constraint \EQUREF{eq:update_q} is relaxed and characterize the set of optimal interventions.
-Then, we establish the relationship with the constrained problem and design a linear time optimal algorithm.
+We focus first on the uncapacitated version of the \ONEINTPROBLEM\ problem where constraint \EQUREF{eq01:update_q} is relaxed and characterize the set of optimal interventions.
+Then, we establish the relationship with the capacitated problem and design a linear time optimal algorithm.
 To characterize optimal interventions, the sufficient conditions to improve an intervention are described (\SECREF{sec:ImprovingInterventions}).
 Then, sufficient conditions for the worsening of an intervention are defined (\SECREF{ref:WorseningInterventions}).
 These results allow for the definition of the conditions for the optimality of an intervention (\SECREF{sec:OptimalityConditions}) and, eventually, the definition of an algorithm running in $O(\ENDEPOCH-\STARTEPOCH)$ time (\SECREF{sec:intervaloptimization}).